sunfounder/euler-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

 Open and Run Code Directly
 ---------------------------------------------

-In the next projects, the code section tells you which code is used, so you can open them by going to the ``euler-kit/micropython/`` path and double-clicking on the ``.py`` file with the serial number.
+The code section in the projects tells you exactly which code is used, so double-click on the **.py** file with the serial number in the **euler-kit/micropython/** path to open it.

-But first you need to make sure you have downloaded the package and uploaded the library by referring to :ref:`download_upload`.
+However, you must first download the package and upload the library, as described in :ref:`download_upload`.

 #.
 Open Code

     For example, ``2.1_hello_led.py``.

-    Double click on it and it will appear in a new window on the right, you can also open multiple codes at the same time.
+    If you double click on it, a new window will open on the right.
+You can open more than one code at the same time.

     |mps_open_code|

 #.
 Select Correct Interpreter

-    Plug the Pico into your computer with a micro USB cable and select the "MicroPython (Raspberry Pi Pico)" interpreter in the bottom right corner.
+    Use a micro USB cable to connect the Pico to your computer and select the "MicroPython (Raspberry Pi Pico)" interpreter.

     |mps_sec_inter|

 #.
 Run the Code

-    Click the **Run current script** button or just press F5 to run it.
+    To run the script, click the **Run current script** button or press F5.

     |mps_run_it|

-    If there is information in the code that needs to be printed, it will appear in the Shell; otherwise, only the following information will appear.
+    If the code contains any information that needs to be printed, it will appear in the Shell; otherwise, only the following information will appear.

-    If the Shell window does not appear on your Thonny, you can click **View** -> **Edit** to open it.
+    Click **View** -> **Edit** to open the Shell window if it doesn't appear on your Thonny.

         .. code-block::